TetrimusDev/game-workshop/SECURITY.md

 ## Activity

 Please stay a bit active on this repository.
 The more files, the more potential vulnerabilities and the more time it takes to fix them.
 You are also rewarded on the Discord Server for being active.
-YOu can also be rewarded for fixing bugs, contributing to the project in any way, etc.
+You can also be rewarded for fixing bugs, contributing to the project in any way, etc.